justeat/JustEat.RecruitmentTest/README.md

 ## Coding Test

-Just Eat has a public API available at [https://public.je-apis.com/](https://public.je-apis.com/) that you can use to get restaurant information, including restaurant details and delivery information.
+Just Eat has a public API available at [https://public.je-apis.com/](https://public.je-apis.com/) that you will use to get restaurant information, including restaurant details and delivery information.

 As an example, [https://public.je-apis.com/restaurants?q=se19](https://public.je-apis.com/restaurants?q=se19) returns a list of restaurants that deliver to the outcode SE19, including some basic restaurant information.